arianasabathier1-source/starlink-vs-amazonleo/README.md

 This rebuilds `data/warehouse.db` (SQLite), regenerates the charts in `charts/`, and re-exports the Tableau-ready CSV in `tableau/`.

-## Quickstart

-Want to rebuild everything from scratch?
-Here's how:

-pip install -r requirements.txt python3 run_analysis.py

-That rebuilds the SQLite database, regenerates all the charts, and re-exports a clean CSV ready for Tableau.

 ## The Numbers (July 2026)